 x22x+y2=0x^2 - 2x + y^2 = 0 (x1)2+y2=1(x - 1)^2 + y^2 = 1

-Students also often mix radians and degrees.
-The graph depends on which unit your problem uses, so keep that choice consistent.
+• Mixing radians and degrees.
+The graph depends on the unit your problem uses, so keep it consistent throughout.

-A final mistake is forgetting what negative rr means.
+• Misreading negative rr.
 It does not mean "invalid."
 It means move in the opposite direction of the given angle.
-At the origin, the opposite mistake happens: students try to force one angle, even though no single angle is required there.
+At the origin, the reverse trap appears: do not force a single angle, because none is required there.

 Need help with a problem?